 The term of office of Rabindra Srikantan Managing Director is to expire on 7.11.2017.The Board of Directors at the meeting held on 06.05.2017 as per the recommendations madeby the Nomination and Remuneration Committee have re-appointed Rabindra Srikantan as theManaging Director of the Company not liable to retire by rotation for a period of threeyears with effect from 8.11.2017 in accordance with provisions of Sections 196197203and any other provisions of the Companies Act 2013 and the rules made there under(including any statutory modifications or enactments thereof for the time being in force)read with Part II section II (A)(ii) of Schedule V to the Companies Act 2013 and suchother approvals as may be necessary subject to the approval of the members at theensuing AGM by a special resolution.

 The company has received the necessary declaration from the Independent Directors underSection 149(7) of the Companies Act 2013 and they have met the criteria of Independence aslaid down in Section 149(6) of the Companies Act 2013 and Regulation 25 of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015.

-a) in the preparation of the annual accounts for the financial Year 2015 theapplicable accounting standards has been followed along with proper explanationrelating to material departures:
+a) in the preparation of the annual financial statements for the year ended 31st March2017 the applicable accounting standards has been followed along with proper explanationrelating to material departures:

 b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit or loss of the company for that period;